-The doctor returned a few moments later with both their cups refilled, and sat.
+He returned a few moments later with both their cups refilled, and sat.
 He looked pensive for a long moment, went to say something, but stopped himself before he started.
-He leaned forward.
 “I’m sorry, Rumpel.
 You said Granny sent you?”

 Rumpel nodded.
 He was about to get up, thank him, pay him, and walk out, but the doctor said: “Would you mind terribly if I shared something with you?”

 Rumpel settled back.
 “What’s on your mind, Doctor?”

 “Happy endings,” said Hopper immediately.

 “Well,” said Dr. Hopper, “at the risk of being uncouth, they’re ...”
 He stared off into the far corner, shaking his head.
 “They’re bullshit.”

 What?
 Rumpel couldn’t help himself: he smiled and relaxed more against the sofa back, which felt quite good after a night of walking.
 “I never thought I’d hear that language from you ...”